-A few days ago, I read how young elephants are trained in India.
+A few days ago, I read about how people train young elephants in India.

-The young elephant is tied to a tree.
+They tie the young elephant to a tree.
 It tries to free itself, but since it is not strong enough, it cannot get loose.

 After trying for a few times, and discovering that it cannot get loose, the elephant accepts the situation.